Work on Unpaid Encounters with Insurance Balances

 Double-click on a single insurance group or click "Work With All" to see all unpaid encounters with charges pending insurance.

-You can filter the list to isolate the insurance A/R that you need to work on.
-For example, you could select an aging category to work on the oldest unpaid balances.
+You can filter the list to isolate the specific unpaid claims that you need to work on.
+For example, you can select an aging category, a place of service, and/or a provider of service.

 By monitoring your practice's insurance A/R on the Unpaid Encounters worklist, you can stay on top of your receivables and ensure that no claims slip through the cracks.